Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Shares: 32,234,344

-Waste Management, a leader in waste disposal and recycling, delivers steady demand, environmental focus, and consistent cash flows that align with the foundation's preference for essential services and sustainability-oriented businesses.
+Waste Management, a leader in waste disposal and recycling, continues to deliver steady demand, environmental focus, and consistent cash flows that align with the foundation's preference for essential services and sustainability-oriented businesses.

 4